ruano-a/symfonyCollectionJs/README.md

 formCollection(document.getElementById('myId'), 'refreshAttributes', 0); // in pure javascript with an id
 ~~~~

-The context argument in post_add and post_delete will have one of these values, depending on how it's called:
+The context argument in pre_add, post_add, pre_delete, and post_delete will have one of these values, depending on how it's called:
 ~~~~
-formCollection.POST_ADD_CONTEXT = {
+formCollection.ADD_CONTEXT = {
     BTN_ADD:        4,
     OTHER_BTN_ADD:  8,
     INIT:           15,
     ADD_METHOD:     16
 };
-formCollection.POST_DELETE_CONTEXT = {
+formCollection.DELETE_CONTEXT = {
     BTN_DELETE:     23,
     DELETE_METHOD:  42
 };
 ~~~~

+If pre_add, pre_delete, pre_up, pre_down return false, the operation (add, delete, up, down) isn't executed (for pre_add, the return doesn't affect the initialization of existing elements).

 # How to start the tests